cmpi-standard/headers/updates.md

 * Added doxygen_cmpi.css as an extra CSS file for Doxygen.
 The initial version fixes the incorrect indentation of the section headings created by user-defined @xrefitem commands (e.g. @added200).
+* Removed the @changed210 item from CMClassPathIsA(); it only talked about fixing the description and renaming an argument - we did that many times for the convenience functions, without mentioning it as a change.
+* Added the CMPI version of the change to some uses of the @changed210 command.
+* Editorial changes in standard text for @requiredXXX commands.

 25 July - Andy
 --------------